TreacherousDev/Stormchaser/README.md

 # Project Stormchaser 🌀
 ![11261-ezgif com-video-to-gif-converter](https://github.com/user-attachments/assets/eb3d1328-e84d-424f-8b38-c1753caaf35b)
-Project Stormchaser is an tropical storm animation engine that visualizes storm data of the past.
-It scrapes data from the [IBTRACS](https://ncics.org/ibtracs/index.php?name=browse-year-basin) website, and filters the information by year and basin according to user input.
+Project Stormchaser is an animation engine that visualizes real-time tropical storm data of the past.
+It scrapes data from the [IBTRACS](https://ncics.org/ibtracs/index.php?name=browse-year-basin) website and filters the information by year and basin according to user input.
 It then displays an animation of tropical storms paths as they occur at the current time, accurate to every 3-hour interval.

 Stormchaser is also available bundled as a Windows executable.
 Please see [releases](https://github.com/TreacherousDev/Stormchaser/releases) for app installation.